 - Suffering from an intestinal prolapse

 Even if you aren’t sure if you’ve got an emergency on your hands, your safest bet is to contact your veterinarian for direction.

-Before you face an emergency with your chinchilla, take action now.
-If you don’t already have a chin-savvy veterinarian and an emergency veterinarian, find one of each as soon as possible.
+Before you find yourself needing chinchilla emergency care, take action now.
+If you don’t already have a chin-savvy veterinarian and an emergency exotic veterinarian, find one of each as soon as possible.
 The last thing you want is to have to rush around to find a qualified vet in an emergency.
-Click here to read about how to find and build a relationship with a vet.